SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

-The result is identical as if an OR operator is used to combine the results of each question.
-Put another approach, the union of two queries (A and B) represents rows in A or in B or in both A and B.
+The result is identical, as if an OR operator is used to combine the results of each question.
+Put another approach, the union of two queries (A and B) represents rows in A, B, or both A and B.

-In order for the union of two or more queries to achieve success, each query should specify the same number of columns of the same or compatible types.
+To achieve success, each query should specify the same number of columns of the same or compatible types for the union of two or more queries.

 Type compatibility signifies that column attributes are defined the same way.
-Because column names and attributes are derived from the primary table, data types should be of the same type.
+Because column names and attributes are derived from the primary table, data types should be the same.
 The data types of the result columns are derived from the source table(s).

 proc sql; select * from sashelp.prdsale where actual < 5 intersect select * from sashelp.prdsale where prodtype = "OFFICE"; quit;